TheMathAI/Movie-Recommender-System-ML/README.md

 To evaluate the accuracy of the model, the Frobenius norm was used.
 The best latent feature turns out to be 48.

-Please look at the Finale_Version file to see the code related to the data training.
+Please look at the Training_Model file to see the code related to the data training.

 # Webapp
 To run the webapp make sure to download the following documents: